Are HOS Apps FMCSA-Compliant?

 Setting up the app is the last step and can be done simply by following these steps:

-- Download the HOS247 app from Google Play.
-You’ll need an Android device.
+- Download the HOS247 app from Google Play or Apple Store.
+You’ll need an Android/iOS device.

 - Turn on your phone or tablet’s Bluetooth if it isn’t on already.
 But do not pair Bluetooth to the ELD, as this will be done automatically by the HOS app.